 ANSWER: The National Park Service has banned drones from many of their parks because of their noise, safety concerns and privacy issues (since most carry cameras).
 Associations can limit drones or ban them altogether for the same reasons.

 Restricting Drones.
-Associations can impose restrictions by amending CC&Rs or through a rule change.
+Associations can impose restrictions on hobby and recreational drones by amending CC&Rs or through a rule change.
 Adopting a rule is much easier than amending the CC&Rs since it can be done by the board after a 28-day notice period.
 However, a CC&R amendment is easier to enforce if an HOA needs to go into court.

 City and County.
 Any ban adopted by an association would apply only to members, residents and guests.
 If drones are being flown through the development by people outside the association, the board's options are limited.
 The HOA would need to go to the city or county to seek a ban.

 Federal Aviation Administration.
 If a drone is not being flown strictly for hobby or recreational purposes, or otherwise falls outside the criteria of a "model aircraft" under 14 CFR 101.41 (exceeds 55 lbs., for example) it may be in violation of FAA regulations and should be reported to the FAA.

 Real Estate.
 Boards should consider an exception for Realtors who get permission from the association to take pictures of house so it can be listed and sold.
 This would benefit members who want to sell their homes.